sanjaytj/ExpressJs-GET-Routes/README.md

 # ExpressJs-GET-Routes
 ExpressJs Handling Req &amp; Reswith GET and Working with Routes

+Initiate npm as 'npm init' and the autor prompt else press Enter a bunch of times

 install Express Js using npm as 'npm install express' and then run 'node server.js' and Setup express

 Create a root route get method with app.get()